Betternet VPN Review: Quick Expert Summary

 Does Betternet work with Netflix?

-Yes, Betternet works well with Netflix — my colleagues in the UK and the US said they had no problems watching Netflix content while connected to Betternet’s local servers.
-The VPN also works with Max and Hulu, as confirmed by my US colleague, but not with Disney+.
+Yes, Betternet works well with Netflix — it works with multiple Netflix libraries, including the US and UK.
+The VPN also works with Max and Hulu, but not with Disney+.

 Still, my favorite VPN for streaming Netflix (and all other streaming sites) is ExpressVPN, which works with 100+ streaming apps and has blazing fast speeds for a smooth streaming experience.